Flagsmith/flagsmith-python-client/Readme.md

 > Flagsmith allows you to manage feature flags and remote config across multiple projects, environments and organisations.

-The SDK for Android and Java applications for [https://www.flagsmith.com/](https://www.flagsmith.com/).
+The SDK for Python applications for [https://www.flagsmith.com/](https://www.flagsmith.com/).

 ## Adding to your project